gratzc/vagrant-cf10/README.md

 1. Download the 32bit Linux ColdFusion 10 installer from Adobe and place it in the Vagrant project directory, i.e. `//vagrant-cf10/ColdFusion_10_WWEJ_linux32.bin`
 1. Run ```vagrant up```
 1. Browse to
- a.
-ColdFusion Administrator ( login with username: admin, password: vagrant )
+ - ColdFusion Administrator ( login with username: admin, password: vagrant )
   - [http://192.168.33.10/CFIDE/administrator](http://192.168.33.10/CFIDE/administrator)
- a.
-MxUnit
+ - MxUnit
   - [http://192.168.33.10/mxunit/](http://192.168.33.10/mxunit/)
- a.
-CFQuery Param Scanner
+ - CFQuery Param Scanner
- a.
-VarScoper
+ - VarScoper

 1. Your web root is a shared mapping on your host such as ```\vagrant-cf10\wwwroot```